Therapy is hard work. It’s ok if a therapy session leaves you sad, shaken up, or exhausted.

 If, however, you find therapy sessions pushing you into a dark place where you feel like you need to use harmful things to cope, it’s time to re-evaluate.

 Let your therapist know how your counseling sessions impact you.
-Journal therapy and, if it feels good, share your therapy journal with your therapist.
-Spend some time with them building a gameplan for what you’ll do next time you are really low, developing the capacity to reach for healthier things to self-soothe, and experimenting with a pace and depth of therapy sessions that works for you.
+Journal after therapy sessions and, if it feels good, share your therapy journal with your therapist.
+Spend some time with them building a game plan for what you’ll do next time you feel really low.
+Doing this will help you develop the capacity to reach for healthier things to self-soothe and can allow you to experiment with a pace and depth of therapy sessions that works for you.

 If, after all that, therapy stills feels completely rotten, consider that your therapist might not be the right fit for you.
 I want you to know that therapy, even trauma therapy, can feel really really good, safe, and even kinda fun while it’s also feeling hard.